alexpanov/csc-boy-scout-challenge-react/README.md

 We're looking at a Scout Essentials cart page.
 It uses React, but the code isn't clean.

 ## Your Task
-You need to implement three features sequentially.
+You need to implement one new feature.
 We expect that you improve the readability and maintainability of the codebase when you're done.
 Do whatever you would in real life.
 Don't hesitate.
 Take action.

-### Feature #1
-Group the items in the cart.
+### Group the items in the cart.

 If you click 'Add to Cart' 3 times, it will look like this: